 “So that leaves two!
 The next would be The Big Black, which came out at the height of stoner rock, and we’d really came to peoples attention.
 The first album, we had Billy Anderson come in and produce us and Billy was like a super star.
 He’d recorded the Melvins, Neurosis, EyeHateGod and Sleep and was just starting to do the first High On Fire record.
 It was also the last record we did with Pete O’Malley where he had a big input, you can hear his influence in that with the simple stoner rock.
 I think after the first two records again it was another step up to be sure and it was so strong that the album that followed it (Coup de Grace) was always going to, you know it was going to be hard to top.
 You know, it’s simple and strong and that’s what makes it so good.”

 “That leads me to my favourite album which is A Eulogy For The Damned.
 There was five years between it and Healing Through Fire, we’d never gone away, we were gigging all the time.
 Writing and rehearsing was the problem, we never rehearsed and still don’t really to play as we’ve been doing these songs for twenty years.
 I think five years of ideas came together and I don’t know, it just worked.
 We had a very young producer in Jamie Dodd, he was half our age.
 We had a studio where we just went in weekends.
 So, we weren’t away from our families andwe could go away, come back, and change things and, I don’t know, it just worked.
 Back from The Abyss was done the same way but for some reason it didn’t work but that’s not Jamies fault, it was ours.
 The songs weren’t strong enough.”

 So where did your favourite Orange Goblin album rank?
 Feel free to let us know in the comment section below.

-Orange Goblin‘s 9th album, The Wolf Bites Back, will be unleashed on 15th June 2018 via Candlelight Records.
+Orange Goblin‘s 9th album, The Wolf Bites Back, was unleashed on 15th June 2018 via Candlelight Records.